Mary Wells Lawrence: Education and early years

 Mary Georgene Berg was born in Youngstown, Ohio, in 1928.
 Beginning in 1946, she studied for two years at the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, where she joined Kappa Alpha Theta sorority and met industrial design student Burt Wells.
-In 1949, they married and moved to Youngstown, Ohio.
+In 1949, they married and moved to Youngstown.
 She began her advertising career there in 1951, as a copywriter for McKelvey's department store.
 She relocated to New York City, where she studied theater and drama.
 By 1952, she had become Macy's fashion advertising manager.
 She divorced Wells that year, only to remarry him in 1954.
 At the time known as “Mary Wells,” Berg worked as a copywriter and copy group head at McCann Erickson in 1953, later joining the Lennen & Newell advertising agency's "brain trust".
 In 1957, she began a seven-year tenure at Doyle Dane Bernbach (now DDB Worldwide).
 In her 2002 book, A Big Life in Advertising, Berg cited DDB partners James Edwin Doyle, Maxwell Dane, and William Bernbach as significant influences on her subsequent career.